What’s this?

 ## Task prompt ----

-system = glue(
+parse_sys = glue(

 Pay attention to the structure of the response, not the content.
 Do not address the questions or provide any commentary on the quote or their answer.